Azure/armstrong/examples/readme.md

 # Example

 ## Introduction
-This is an exmaple of testing the API to manage Machine Learning Compute/Compute Instance resource.
+This is an exmaple of testing the API which manages Machine Learning Compute/Compute Instance resource.

 ## Commands and logs
 Command